adamliter/adamliter.org/index.md

 ---
 title: adamliter
 layout: default
-date: 2020-01-25
+date: 2020-08-277777777
 nav_node: home
 ---

 # about

-I'm a PhD student in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
+I'm a PhD candidate in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
 I am also a Language Science Fellow in University of Maryland's [Language Science Center][lsc].
 For more information about